Branding and Visual Elements

 Typography can work together with other design elements to make communications more readable, consistent, and visually appealing.

 Digital-based applications and websites are encouraged to use Open Sans.
 Open Sans is one of the most widely accepted fonts in websites around the world because it was specially designed for screen readability and flexibility on different browsers.
-Alternately, Verdana can be used for existing IEEE websites with a plan to transition to Open Sans when possible.
+Recommendation: For digital-based applications, font size should at least be 15 pixels.
+The space between the lines of text/copy should at least be 1.5 times the font size (i.e., the line-height should be 1.5).

 For PowerPoint presentations, Word documents, etc., Calibri is recommended.